-I have been mesmerised by the way that qi moves (chi/ki/prana/soniferous, luminous aether/ quintessence/insert your own terminology), how its motion is simultaneously influenced by and influences our mental and emotional state, and how this in turn impacts our physical body and our collective energetic environment ever since I first became aware of my ability to sense it.
-I know there is much that is destined to remain beyond the reaches of our cognitive knowing, but that has never stopped my curiosity about why one energy felt hot and excited beneath my hands and had a fast vibration and an upwards, outward movement, and another felt cool, heavy, dense, contracted, closed off and lifeless.
+I have been mesmerised by the way that the vital force (qi/ki/prana/aether/quintessence/insert your own terminology) moves, how its motion is simultaneously influenced by and influences our mental and emotional state, and how this, in turn, impacts our physical body and our collective energetic environment ever since I first became aware of my ability to sense it.
+I know there is much that is destined to remain beyond the reaches of our cognitive knowing, but that has never stopped my curiosity about why one energy felt hot and excited beneath my hands with a fast vibration and an upward, outward movement, while another felt cool, heavy, dense, contracted, closed off and lifeless.
 What were the unseen processes that made the atmosphere around one person feel unstable, chaotic and electric, whilst the ambiance around another might only be felt very discretely, but could instead be observed as a diffused state away from the body, much like the heat the comes off the road on a hot day; a change in the texture of the vibrational environment?

-I stumble across similar beliefs and emotions in my client work over and over again.
+I stumble across unconsciously held beliefs, judgments and emotions in my client work over and over again.
 Often, they are anchored in some past sense of inadequacy, of not being ‘enough’ in some way.
 They may stem from trauma, fear of failure, or from a sense of disconnection.
 Many times, they are not even beliefs that have been formed from personal experience but have been learned from family during our formative years.
+They have a 'feel' to them.

-Collective energies, those of a mass of humans thinking and behaving in a like manner, humanity’s collective consciousness, move energy and trigger us in a similar way.
+Collective energies, those of a mass of humans thinking and behaving in a like manner, humanity’s collective consciousness, can move energy and trigger us in a similar way.
 Because collective energies are amplified, they often inspire a more powerful response.
-More often than not we react to them instinctively, instead of taking the time to choose a more constructive and nurturing response.
+More often than not we react to them instinctively, instead of sitting with them for a while before choosing a more constructive and nurturing response.

-Often, these energetic sensations are heightened in the hours preceding a significant event.
-They seem to be precognitive.
-In the hours immediately preceding the Charlie Hebdo attack a few years ago, for example, whilst I was lying in the bath, my heart began pounding as if was out jogging.
-Only last week, I felt a peculiar, non-physical but nevertheless crushing sensation in my heart centre and a great deal of discomfort when breathing that later prompted me to go to the doctors for a check-up.
+Sometimes, these energetic sensations are heightened in the hours preceding a significant event.
+Numerous sensitives attest to their precognitive quality.
+For example, in the hours immediately preceding the Charlie Hebdo attack a few years ago, whilst I was doing nothing more strenuous than lying in the bath, my heart began pounding as if was out jogging.
+Or the time when I felt a peculiar, non-physical but nevertheless crushing sensation in my heart centre and a great deal of discomfort when breathing that later prompted me to go to the doctor for a check-up.
 Within hours thousands of people had poured onto the streets in support of the Black Lives Matter movement, chanting ‘I can’t breathe’.
-Numerous sensitives have since shared similar experiences with me.

 What has all this oddness taught me?
-It has clearly demonstrated to me that there are cosmic influences at play, energetic, push-pull dynamics between the celestial bodies and the earth, provoking sensations within and around us that we describe as thoughts and emotions.
+It has clearly demonstrated to me that there are cosmic and collective influences at play; energetic, push-pull dynamics between the celestial bodies and the earth, provoking sensations within and around us, in our inner and outer atmospheres, that we describe as feelings, as thoughts and emotions.
 Grasping for a language to describe them we tell ourselves, without reflection, ‘I am feeling angry’ or ‘I’m fed up’.
 The mind then makes up stories through which it tries to make sense of the sensations and the patterns of sound and light it is interpreting.
 We each react to such vibratory stimuli in unique ways, dependent upon our particular elemental constitution, our environment (season, climate, atmosphere, geological constitution, altitude, the people around us etc) and our individual life experiences which have provided the filters through which we view life.

 We don’t have to react to these sensations.
 As we become more aware, we realise we are able to just witness them and allow them to pass through us like cosmic weather, sometimes quickly, sometimes more slowly, without necessarily needing to engage with them.
 We can let them inform us, we can work with them to gain insight, we can use them to move us to something more comfortable and agreeable, and we can always choose more measured responses.
 Most people don’t even notice, they just get triggered.
-Without wanting to get all biblical on you “Forgive them, for they know not what they do.”
-Nor do I most of the time.
-I’m still learning to pay attention and forgive myself when I forget and get all reactionary too.
+Nor do I much of the time.
+I’m still learning to pay attention and lighten up on myself when I forget and get all reactionary too.
 Most of us were never taught this.

 Why is all this important?
-Because right now we are in a period of intensification, when energies are at their extremes, and it is all too easy to react, rather than to consciously respond to cosmic and collective triggers.
-Historically, certain of the current planetary combinations have triggered great revolutionary movements and brought in sweeping changes.
-Such periods of crisis and chaotic breakdown were marked by a clearing away – of structures, governments and systems that had become unworkable.
-They were often accompanied by great battles, trauma, loss of life, disease, geophysical events, or such destitution that those impacted had no option but to evolve.
+During periods in which energies are at their extremes, intense, erratic, and it is all too easy to react, rather than to consciously respond to cosmic and collective triggers.
+Historically, certain planetary combinations have triggered great revolutionary movements and brought in sweeping changes.
+Such periods of crisis and chaotic breakdown are often marked by a clearing away – of structures, governments and systems that have become unworkable.
+They are often accompanied by great battles, trauma, loss of life, disease, geophysical events, or such destitution that those impacted have no option but to evolve.

-This is a gentle reminder that such transformation doesn’t have to involve the guillotine, disaster or a third world war.
-It could also come about in softer ways.
+This is a gentle reminder that transformation doesn’t have to involve the guillotine, disaster or a third world war.
+It can come about in softer, less radical ways.
 Through technological advances, by thinking outside of the boxes we’ve created for ourselves.
-Through spiritual awakening, a deepening of compassion and by cultivating an increasing awareness of our interconnectedness.
+Through a deepening of compassion and by cultivating an increasing awareness of our interconnectedness.
 We’ve forgotten how to feel, how to truly listen and how to break the patterns of behavioural dynamics.
-And even when we do, when the sensations become too uncomfortable, we do everything possible to distract ourselves.
+We do everything possible to distract ourselves from uncomfortable sensations, or to numb their effect.
 Collectively we can make a difference, but that only becomes possible by each individual beginning to cultivate self-awareness.